Last updated : December 27, 2017

 Initiatives to Promote Awareness of the NTT Group Corporate Ethics Charter

 To ensure the effectiveness of the NTT Group Corporate Ethics Charter, NTT Group companies offer training sessions on corporate ethics to employees.
-In addition, on a website for employees, examples of corporate ethics issues are explained in detail.
+In addition, on a website for employees, examples of corporate ethics issues are explained in detail and the text of the NTT Group Corporate Ethics Charter is made available.
 In these ways, NTT is working to enhance the understanding of employees.
-Furthermore, NTT conducts annual surveys of employees to measure their awareness, and the results are then used for awareness-enhancement initiatives.
+Furthermore, NTT conducts annual surveys of employees to measure their awareness and implements other corporate ethics awareness-enhancement initiatives.

 Groupwide Corporate Ethics Help Line (External Help Line)